PoloPro/polopro.github.io/_posts/2016-4-5-The-Topic-of-This-Blog-Post.md

 ---
 layout: post
-title: The Twitter Ruby Gem
+title: The Topic of This Blog Post
 subtitle: Subtitle Goes Here
 ---